The views expressed by the host on this program, now documented to be almost always right 99.7% of the time.

 It's an amazing thing, this issue, folks.

-I've I've um I've been telling people that I my friends, I said, you look out.
+I've been telling people that I, my friends, I said, you look out, this thing, you don't know.

-This for some reason, this issue has surfaced.
+This, for some reason, this issue has surfaced.

-It is the most important thing at the top of everybody's list out there.
+It's a top of everybody's list out there.

-You will not, you're gonna be stunned.
+You will not, you're going to be stunned.

 Where did it come from?